jeffreyhorner/rapache/rpm/readme.md

 ## Building on Fedora / RHEL / CentOS+

+Important: make sure do all of the building **not as root**.
+Except for the `sudo` lines of course.

-First setup a build environment
+First setup a build environment:

     # rpm build dependencies
     sudo yum install rpm-build